rednafi/rednafi.com/content/misc/notes_on_event_driven_systems.md

 an event broker. _"At its core, an event-driven architecture is made up of three parts: You have a producer, a consumer, and some kind of event broker in the middle."_ The producer generates the event, the broker routes it, and the consumer processes it.
-The beauty of this system is that producers and consumers don’t need to know about each other’s existence.
+The beauty of this system is that producers and consumers don't need to know about each other's existence.

-_"The first thing you’ll notice is that the producer and the consumer here have no idea each other exists—the communication is managed by the broker."_ This decoupling makes the system more flexible and scalable.
+_"The first thing you'll notice is that the producer and the consumer here have no idea each other exists—the communication is managed by the broker."_ This decoupling makes the system more flexible and scalable.
 A consumer can be added or removed without impacting the producer.
 The broker ensures that events are delivered, allowing the system to continue